Debdutta-Panda/JeroKit/README.md

 - Back press handling
 - Soft input mode management
-- UI reusability across multiple viewModels is still weird or not smooth
+- UI reusability across multiple viewModels

+are still weird because they need to be handled directly from composable UI code, but viewModel need to handle these things.

-Jerokit addressed those problems and offers smooth coding in viewModl to manage all the above points from viewModel
+Jerokit offers very easy mechanisms to manage these things directly from viewModel.